Are you thinking of using WordPress to create and sell your online courses?

-Create an Online Course That People Want To Buy
+Create an Online Course People Want to Buy

-It’s tempting to dive in with both feet the minute you have an online course idea.
-But a lot of entrepreneurs invest time, money, and energy into creating an online course only to discover that their audience is looking for something much different.
+It’s tempting to dive into your online course creation with both feet the minute the idea of an online course crosses your mind.
+But a lot of entrepreneurs invest a lot of time, money, and energy into creating an online course only to discover that their audience is looking for something much different.

 Validate your idea